 Cloud-based: Yes | Tracking speed: 1s | Support: 24/7 chat and phone

-Founded in 2015, Samsara is a global leader in fleet management, with more than 15,000 customers.
-A range of high-quality trackers combined with AI-enhanced software affords users real-time vehicle monitoring and advanced analytics to reduce idling time and costs, improve route efficiency, and manage fleet status and operations.
+Since launching in 2015, Samsara has quickly become a global leader in fleet management, with over 15,000 customers.
+Why?
+A range of high-quality trackers combined with AI-enhanced software affords Samsara users real-time vehicle monitoring for improved route efficiency and advanced tracking analytics.
+These tools help Fleet Managers reduce everything from costs to idling time, whilst managing fleet status and operations.

-Hardware ranges from $129 to $399, while software, though not disclosed on the website, has been found to vary between $13 to $30 per month, as reported by customers.
-To better understand how Samsara can reduce your costs, the website offers an ROI analysis.
+Hardware ranges from $129 — $399, while software, though not disclosed on the website, has been reported to vary between $13 — $30 per month by customers.
+To better understand how Samsara can reduce your costs, the website offers an ROI calculator.

 Drivers benefit from improved route suggestions, while administrators can easily monitor driver behavior to minimize unscheduled stops, curb speeding, coordinate aid in the event of an accident or breakdown, and even monitor fuel waste.
 This is all made possible thanks to extensive real-time vehicle diagnostics.

-One of the Samsara’s greatest advantages is the sheer number of integrations available with hardware, such as dashcams and wireless sensors, and third-party software, including payroll, customer relations management (CRM), transportation management software (TMS), route planning, inventory management software, fuel cards, and more.
+One of the Samsara’s greatest advantages is the sheer number of integrations available with hardware, including: dashcams, wireless sensors, and third-party software.
+Choose from payroll, customer relations management (CRM), transportation management software (TMS), route planning, inventory management software, fuel cards, and more integrations.

-Support is available 24/7 by telephone and online chat, and has been highly rated by users.
-A FAQ and knowledgebase with videos address basic queries to help get you started.
+Samsara's highly-rated customer support is available 24/7 by telephone and online chat.
+A FAQ and knowledgebase with videos advises on basic queries to help get you started.

 Pros: Comprehensive reporting; Customizable tracker solutions